gmuinos/gmuinos.github.io/recipes/friedRice/index.md

 ### The Cooking
 - Wok on high heat
-- PUt high heat oil in the wok
+- Add high heat oil in the wok
 - In order, add:
   1. Shallot
   2. Garlic